botten-nappet

 Generating dependency graphs

-Some dependencies are easier to analyze with some visual aid, in the form of graphs in .pdf format.
+Some dependencies are easier to analyze with some visual aid, in the form of graphs in .pdf

-• Requires graphviz.
+- Requires graphviz.

-• It’s easy to modify the generated .gv files to fix layout issues as well as remove/comment out parts of the graph — it can get pretty cluttered.
+files to fix layout issues as well as remove/comment out parts of the graph — it can get pretty cluttered. - Some parts of the runtime generation can be configured to include/exclude/cluster classes.

 Build time module import graphs